-The best affordable Windows laptops you can buy in 2020
+The best affordable Windows laptops you can buy | Engadget

-Affordable Windows notebooks are great options for people that only use a computer to check email, shop online or post on Facebook (hello, mom and dad?).
+Affordable Windows notebooks are great options for people that only use a computer to check email, shop online or post on Facebook.
+(Hello, mom and dad?)
 They’re also good for kids who have no business putting their sticky little hands on a $2,000 gaming rig.
-And, despite popular belief, these devices can be decent (if limited) daily drivers.
+And, depending on what you need them for, these devices can be decent daily drivers, too.

 Now, you may be inclined to recommend a Chromebook or a tablet to all of the people listed above.
 Those instincts aren’t wrong, but Chromebooks and tablets aren’t for everyone.
 Tablets will only work for the most mobile-competent users like kids who have been grabbing smartphones out of their parents’ hands since they’ve been dexterous enough to do so.
-Tablets can also be just as expensive as some of the cheapest Windows laptops, and that’s without any accompanying accessories like keyboards and mice.
+Tablets can also be just as expensive as some of the cheapest Windows laptops, and that’s without a mouse or keyboard.

 Chromebooks are a good alternative for those that basically live in a browser.
 However, there are some who just don’t want to give up the “traditional desktop.”
 And Chrome OS is more limited than Windows when it comes to the programs you can install and run.